Capture the numbers, don’t miss the stories

 Integrate project planning to facilitate sectoral integration

-Use appropriate messaging to increase project buy-in
+Use appropriate messaging to increase buy-in

-Monitor the change in UPVs to evaluate project impact
+Measure the change in UPVs to evaluate project impact

 What is the UPV Approach?